albireox/boson/README.md

 This will force rebuilding the native dependencies.
 If that does not work either try removing the `node_modules` directories from the root directory and `release/app` and install again with `yarn`.

+Although `yarn package` will emit a `skipped macOS notarization  reason=notarize options were not provided` message, the script will still try to notarise the app.
+The warning originates because we do not use the internal `electron-builder` notarisation options.
+Notarisation is run as an `afterSign` [script](.erb/scripts/notarize.js) and you should see a `*** Notarizing boson app ***` message.

 Continuous Integration
 ----------------------